 story by Jef Feeley

-The NYT reported that officials of Wal-Mart’s Mexican unit paid the bribes to win government building permits for stores.
-Once the bribery allegations came to light, company officials failed to act on the results of an internal probe or inform authorities about the allegations, the California pension fund said in the suit.
+The Times reported that officials of Wal-Mart’s Mexican unit paid bribes to win government building permits for stores.
+Once the allegations came to light, company officials failed to act on the results of an internal probe or inform authorities about the allegations, the California pension fund said in the suit.

-The California pension fund contended in the filing that Wal-Mart officials may have violated the U.S. Foreign Corrupt Practices Act of 1977 and other anti-bribery statutes in connection with the payments to Mexican officials.
+The funds, which include the California State Teachers’ Retirement System, the New York City Employees’ Retirement System and the Indiana Electrical Workers Pension Trust Fund, contend that Wal-Mart officials may have violated the U.S. Foreign Corrupt Practices Act of 1977 and other anti-bribery statutes in connection with the alleged payments to Mexican officials.